Skip To Main Content

 Brian Curry

-TLN Representative, School Board Position 3
+Chairman, School Board Position 3

-Brian Curry, TLN Representative, School Board Position 3
+Brian Curry, Chairman, School Board Position 3

 Brian was a founding member of the Forest Hill Elementary PTO, serving on the board as the Legislative Chairman.
 He was on the Bylaws Committee that helped form the PTO at Forest Hill Elementary and was thrilled to be a part of opening a brand new school.
 He previously volunteered with the Dogwood Dads as part of the Dogwood PTO.
 He has served as a Community Advisor on the board of Farmington Presbyterian Day School, a leading preschool program in the city of Germantown that many of our GMSD students utilize for its before and aftercare programs.
 He has also served in the past as the Secretary and Treasurer of the Cedar Lake Homeowners’ Association.